arsenytrf/arsenytrf/README.md

 ## I turn service businesses into lead machines.

-Not with ads.
-Not with SEO tricks.
-With websites so good your customers sell themselves.

-I'm **Arseni Filon**, founder of **[ePageUSA](https://epageusa.com)** — a one-man design studio building custom-coded websites for real businesses.
-Movers, contractors, florists, med spas, kitchens, cabinetry — if you run a service business, I've probably shipped something in your industry.

-Every site is hand-built in **Next.js**, deployed to **Cloudflare**, and designed to do one thing: **convert visitors into paying customers.**

-No templates.
-No WordPress.
-No Wix.
-Just clean code and sharp design.

----

 ### 📍 50+ production sites shipped.
 All live.
 All custom.

 Featured work: